Domeeeee/Website/readme.md

 #SimpleWebsite

-This is my website, I created it just for fun.....
+This is a website, I created it just for fun.....
 It is nothing special.